markcarey/airtist/README.md

 #### Selling NFTs without a Deployed Safe to receive Payment?

 *Scenario:* a creator has joined AIrtist and posted several images, but has not minted any yet.
 But the creator has enabled minting of the posts, and set prices and currencies (`pAInt` or `WETH`) in each case.
 What happens when another user decides to mint these images?
 How does the creator get paid, when no Safe has (yet) be deployed for the creator?
-As mentioned above, the Safe is only deployed when the user does their first mint, and not before.
+As mentioned above, the Safe is only deployed when the user does _their_ first mint, and not before.
 Even though the Safe has not been deployed, the creator still gets paid!
 When the creator joined AIrtist, the Safe SDK is used to accurately _predict_ the user's Safe address, _even though it has not yet been deployed_.
 This predicted Safe address is assigned to creator's user account, and when `pAInt` or `WETH` gets sent to that address, it just works, and the funds are [owned by the predicted Safe address](https://blog.openzeppelin.com/getting-the-most-out-of-create2/).
 When/if the creator triggers their first mint, the Safe will then be deployed to the predicted address and the creator will have full access to the tokens sent previously.

 ## AIrtist PRO

-Since we are sponsoring -- paying for gas -- users' transactions, using `pAInt` as a utility token helps limit the ghas costs associated with users on the FREE plan.
-These user receive `3 pAInt` monthly, streamed in real-time.
+Since we are sponsoring -- paying the gas for -- users' transactions, using `pAInt` as a utility token helps limit the gas costs associated with users on the FREE plan.
+These users receive `3 pAInt` monthly, streamed in real-time.

 For serious AIrtists, minting 3 NFTs per month may not be enough.